topikachu/ev3dev/Using-I2C-Sensors.md

 ### Writing to the Sensor

+**WARNING!** Be very careful when writing to your sensors.
+It is theoretically possible to break them if you write to the wrong register.

 We can write data to I2C sensors using the ```bin_data``` attribute.
 The first byte is the address of the register you want to write to and the following bytes are the data that is written to that register.

 Example: Sending a "calibrate white" command to the mindsensor.com Light Sensor Array.